 Few would have guessed that "Weird Al" Yankovic, who as a shy, accordion-playing teenager got his start sending in homemade tapes to the Dr. Demento Radio Show, would go on to become the biggest-selling comedy recording artist in history with over 12 million album sales.
-Now entering his fourth career decade, he has won 3 Grammys (with 14 nominations) and countless awards and accolades for Weird Al classics like"Eat It," "Like a Surgeon," "Fat," "Smells Like Nirvana," "Amish Paradise," and "The Saga Begins."
-His most recent album Alpocalypse, featuring the Lady Gaga parody "Perform This Way," was released on June 21, 2011, charting at #9 Billboard – the highest debut of his storied career.
-Alpocalypse was nominated for two Grammy Awards, for Best Comedy Album and Best Short Form Video for the "Perform This Way" Music Video.
+Now in his fourth career decade, he has won 3 Grammys (with 14 nominations) and countless awards and accolades for Weird Al classics like "Eat It," "Like a Surgeon," "Fat," "Smells Like Nirvana," "Amish Paradise" and "The Saga Begins."
+His 2011 album Alpocalypse (featuring the Lady Gaga parody "Perform This Way") debuted in the Billboard Top 10, and was nominated for two Grammy Awards (Best Comedy Album and Best Short Form Video).

-Since then, he released his greatest hits package The Essential "Weird Al" Yankovic (Legacy), wrote, starred in and directed the themed attraction Al’s Brain: A 3-D Journey through the Human Brain (featuring cameos by everybody from Fabio to Paul McCartney) and attracted over 3 million followers on Twitter.
-And with the recent release of his children’s book When I Grow Up (HarperCollins, 2011), Al added "New York Times Bestselling Author" to his resume.
-An app version of the book for the iPhone and iPad, which recently won a Webby Award, is also available.
-His follow-up to this title was My New Teacher and Me! , released June, 2013.
+Since then, he released his greatest hits package The Essential "Weird Al" Yankovic (Legacy), wrote, starred in and directed the themed attraction Al's Brain: A 3-D Journey through the Human Brain (featuring cameos by everybody from Fabio to Paul McCartney), and attracted several million followers on social media.
+With the release of his children's book When I Grow Up (HarperCollins, 2011), Al added "New York Times Bestselling Author" to his resume.
+His follow-up, My New Teacher and Me! , was released June 2013.

-In October of 2011, in tandem with the release of Alpocalypse, Comedy Central aired the prime time concert special "Weird Al" Yankovic Live: The Alpocalypse Tour filmed at Toronto’s venerable Massey Hall and released the unabridged version of the concert released on DVD and Blu-ray.
-In 2012, The Nerdist Channel debuted Face 2 Face with "Weird Al" Yankovic, a web series where Al "interviews" some of the biggest stars in show business including Harrison Ford, Nicolas Cage, Julianne Moore, Morgan Freeman, and many others.
-Also in October, Abrams released Weird Al: The Book, an illustrated coffee table book on Al’s life and career.
+In October of 2011, in tandem with the release of Alpocalypse, Comedy Central aired the concert special "Weird Al" Yankovic Live: The Alpocalypse Tour (filmed at Toronto's venerable Massey Hall) and released the unabridged version of the concert on DVD and Blu-ray.
+In 2012, The Nerdist Channel debuted Face 2 Face with "Weird Al" Yankovic, a web series where Al got a chance to "interview" some of his "close, personal friends" in the entertainment biz.
+In October that year, Abrams released Weird Al: The Book, an illustrated hardcover on Al's life and career.

-Weird Al, along with his band of three decades, has performed over 1,000 career concerts and continues to tour with his rock and comedy multimedia show throughout the world.
+Weird Al, along with his band of over three decades, has performed thousands of live rock and comedy multimedia shows throughout the world, and will be back on the road in 2015 for The Mandatory Tour.

 |Birthdate:|| ||January 26|